ufs-community/uwtools/README.md

 Unified Workflow tools for use with applications with UFS and beyond

 ## Installation
-Simple installation instructions with a conda environment Substitute <workflow-tools location> with your install directory
+Simple installation instructions with a conda environment.
 ```sh
 $> git clone https://github.com/ufs-community/workflow-tools
 $> conda env create -f environment.yml